CivicActions/guidebook/company-policies/annual-review-process.md

 ## How it works

-In your review month, you will receive an invitation from Culture Amp at the beginning of the month.
-You will be asked to nominate five peers to give you feedback.
-You will also receive a link to fill out your self reflection about the previous year.
-Once you have nominated your peer reviewers, your manager will approve and/or add additional reviewers.
-Your peers and your manager will fill out the review form over the next few weeks.
-Toward the end of the month, you will receive a form containing the feedback, some notes from your manager, and logistical information, including any compensation changes and data about your hours and utilization over the past year.
+We have an annual review season and reviews are delivered in the last two weeks of April.
+In Culture Amp, you will do a self reflection about the previous year and two of your peers will give you feedback.
+Your manager will take that feedback and complete their review as well.
+Your manager will meet with you to discuss the feedback and any compensation changes and data about your hours and utilization over the past year.

 ## When it happens

-This retrospective is conducted once per year, usually near the team member's initial start date.
+The review season starts in January and concludes in April with reviews being delivered.
+Below are the phases and who is involved in each phase.

+Phase 1: Prep (PeopleOps)
+Phase 2: Reflect and Feedback (Entire Team)
+Phase 3: Analysis (PeopleOps and Leadership)
+Phase 4: Approvals (PeopleOps and Executives)
+Phase 5: Review Delivery (Entire Team)